-We expect our future research and development expenses to increase vary substantially for the foreseeable future as we continue to invest in research and development activities related to developing prioritize our pipeline opportunities, advance our product candidates particularly as they advance into later stages of development and as we conduct larger through clinical trials, engage invest in other research and next generation development, activities and seek pursue regulatory approvals for any approval of our product candidates, that successfully complete clinical trials and as we incur expenses associated with hiring hire additional personnel and facility costs to support our research and development efforts.
+We expect our future research and development expenses to vary substantially for the foreseeable future as we continue to prioritize our pipeline opportunities, advance our product candidates through clinical trials, invest in next generation development, pursue regulatory approval of our product candidates, and hire additional personnel to support our research and development efforts.
 The process of conducting the necessary clinical research to obtain regulatory approval is costly and time-consuming, and the successful development of our product candidates is highly uncertain.